vinniedaboi/RustTokenLoggerForDiscord/README.md

 **Step 1**

-Change the ip to your ip and port to whatever port you desire.
+Change the basic config in the main.rs file

 **Step 2**